mobilinkd/KenwoodTK-x90/programmer-pcb/README.md

 ## Theory of Operation

-This circuit converts a standard 3-wire serial port into a one-wire serial port, ensuring the data transmitted by the serial adapter does not see its transmissions on the RX line (no local echo).
+This circuit converts a standard 3-wire serial interface into a one-wire serial interface, ensuring the data transmitted by the serial two-wire interface does not see its TX data on the RX line (no local echo).

+One side of the interface has GND, TX and RX.
+The other side has GND and TRD (transmit/receive data).
+TRD is pulled high by the radio when powered on.

-The input to the programmer is a standard 3-wire asynchronous serial signal from a 5V capable USB to TTL serial adapter.
+The input to the programmer is a standard 3-wire asynchronous serial connection from a 5V capable USB to TTL serial adapter.
 This is converted to a one-wire serial protocol.
 Unlike the one-wire implementation in Motorola radios, the Kenwood protocol does not allow local echo of the transmitted data.